BalaKarthik07/BalaKarthik07/README.md

 - 👋 Hi, I’m @BalaKarthik

-- 🌱 I’m currently pursiving ...UG course in CSE Dept...
+- 🌱 I’m currently pursiving ...UG course in Computer Science and Engineering.

 <!---
 BalaKarthik07/BalaKarthik07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.